donut-party/donut-docs-site/content/docs/system/_index.md

 ```

 In this example, we've created a var named `Stack` to define a component.
 We've
-incorporated it into a system under group component group name `:services` and
+incorporated it into a system under component group name `:services` and the
-the component name `:stack`.
+component name `:stack`.

 A few notes about naming and organization: